CalAmp: History

-In April 2015, CalAmp bought telematics startup Crashboxx, a provider of a vehicle risk management system for insurance companies and fleet operators.
+In April 2015, CalAmp bought telematics startup Crashboxx, a provider of a risk management vehicle tracking system for insurance companies and fleet operators.

 By 2016, the company had phased out its DBS business and shifted its focus to SaaS-based telematics products and services.
 In February, CalAmp announced it was acquiring stolen vehicle recovery company LoJack Corporation, for $134 million, and the deal closed in March.
 In April, the company announced it was moving its headquarters from Oxnard to Irvine, California.
 In September, the company introduced the LoJack LotSmart automotive dealer inventory management solution and LoJack SureDrive connected car app.

 In March 2016, CalAmp acquired the LoJack company for $134 million.

 In January 2019, the company launched a smartwatch-sized pet tracking device called Maven, in conjunction with logistics software company CargoSense.
 In March 2019, the company acquired two LoJack licensees, Car Track in Mexico, and Tracker in the United Kingdom.
-In April, the company acquired fellow telematics provider Synovia Solutions for $50 million.
+In April, the company acquired fellow telematics provider Synovia Solutions for $50 million, a company known for its applications in public transport and school bus tracking.
 In March 2020, CEO Michael Burdiek retired, and was replaced by Jeff Gardner.

+In 2024, CalAmp filed for Chapter 11 bankruptcy, allowing for a secured deal with its lenders to swap its $229 million in bonds for equity.
+The company stated that its financial state has been bleak for many years, blaming its acquisition of LoJack and an ill-fated program that stretches customer's payment terms.
+After CalAmp restructured, it was taken private by a company called Lynrock Lake LP.